dmytrovoytko/data-engineering-amazon-reviews/README.md

 26. If you get to this point, please ⭐️star⭐️ my repo! 🙌

+## :gift: One more open source opportunity

+Bonus for those who survived reading instructions!

+In addition to using PostgreSQL in docker (local on your computer or as described in GitHub CodeSpace) you can use/experiment with Supabase - an open source Firebase alternative.

+It provides a quite generous free plan (not a trial, no credit card required): 500 MB database space, 2 Core shared CPU, 1GB RAM, 5 GB bandwidth, 1 GB file storage.
+Free projects are paused after 1 week of inactivity.
+Limit of 2 active projects.

+I tested it, it works with my scripts.
+You just need to
+- register free account
+- get access credentials (host, port, user, password, database)
+- put new values to `.env` file
+- create in Supabase 2 tables - `meta` and `reviews`, then define structure (according to my python script)
+- and finally use my `process.sh` (or Mage AI pipelines) to ingest data there
+- Metabase works with Supabase as with any PostgreSQL database - create dashboard for your new database.

+Let me [know](/issues) how it worked for you!

 ## :stop_button: Instructions to stop the apps

 - Simple way - stop all together by stopping your CodeSpace.
 Remember, this will leave all downloaded data in your CodeSpace - you can start it later and continue playing with tools and data.
 You can also delete CodeSpace with all the data.